DMLoy/WhoYouKnowApp/README.md

 Hi, Thanks for stopping by.
-This is my code for the Android/PhoneGap app WhoYouKnow which should be live right now.
+This is my code for the Android/PhoneGap app WhoYouKnow.

-Thank you,
-Daniel Loy